morningspace/lab-k8s-playground/docs/APIC-Quick-Guide.md

 $ launch apic::portforward
 ```

-You can also add the host IP and hostname mapping into `/etc/hosts` on your local machine so that you can access apic UI from web browser. e.g.:
+Then add the host IP and hostname mapping into `/etc/hosts` on your local machine so that you can access apic UI from web browser. e.g.:
 ```shell
 $ cat /etc/hosts
 ...